 Facebook ads are practically a must for many local businesses, especially in this economy.
 But despite the platform’s apparent accessibility, running Facebook ads for orthodontists can be really complex.
 Many local orthodontic offices post a few basic ads for their businesses, fail to get any traffic, and consider the money spent wasted.
 What gives?

-Turns out that running Facebook ads in general is easy.
+Turns out that running paid Facebook ads in general is easy.
 But running Facebook ads that convert is tougher.
 But we’ve got great news – this guide will break down everything you need to know about running Facebook ads for your local orthodontic business.

 Understanding the Facebook Algorithm

 You want to run ads on Facebook effectively, so you have to understand the Facebook algorithm… right?
 In truth, no one but the software engineers at Facebook really know the ins and outs of the code that, like a digital monarch, allegedly decides which ads live and die on consumer feeds.

 Still, the broad strokes of how Facebook organizes advertisements and connects people to local businesses’ marketing efforts are fairly well understood.
 Let’s break it down now, but keep in mind that understanding how the Facebook algorithm mostly works is not the key to running successful Facebook ads as an orthodontist.

 It’s always about people.
 We’ll return to that later.

 In a nutshell, the Facebook algorithm works like this: